Simple self-care strategies for World Mental Health Day (and beyond)

 Please enable JavaScript in your browser to complete this form.

-The question is, what does mental health and wellbeing look like for you?
-It is different for everyone, however there are strategies and activities we can all engage in to promote positive mental health and self care.
-While the phrase ‘self care’ might now have garnered complex connotations due to its association with the multi-trillion-dollar wellness industry, at its core the sentiment of self care is more important than ever.
-It’s not selfish to make sure you’re feeling your best — it means you can show up more effectively for those around you, for your job and life in general.
+Mental health and wellbeing looks different for everyone, however there are strategies and activities we can all engage in to promote positive mental health and self care.
+While the phrase ‘self care’ might now have garnered complex connotations due to its association with the multi-trillion-dollar wellness industry, at its core, the sentiment of self care is more important than ever.
+It’s not selfish to make sure you’re feeling your best — it means you can show up more effectively for those around you, for your job, family, and life in general.

-Here, in honour of Mental Health Awareness Week, we share some self-care suggestions and reminders that might work for you year-round, not just for this week.
+Here, in honour of both World Mental Health Day and Mental Health Awareness Week, we share some self-care suggestions and reminders that might work for you year-round, not just for this week.

 On the other side, perhaps meditative activities are more suited to you.
 Meditation, yoga, drawing or painting, reading for pleasure, a pottery class, listening to music and mindful breathing can all facilitate a feeling of calm.
 Equally, a stroll in nature can help.
 Try actively noticing your surroundings — the landscape around you, the feeling of the air on your skin, any smells or sounds you can sense.
 It will help you be present and in the moment.